PD-BDS/Deep-Learning/Readmd2.md

-# Mental Health Text Classifier
+# Mental Health Status Classifier

 ## Model Description
 This model is fine-tuned on a mental health dataset to classify text into 7 categories: